Autodesk-Forge/design.automation-custom-data-viewer/README.md

 The sample app has essentially three parts

 ##1.
 ARX Application
 The ARX application is written in .NET, it has a command called ‘TEST’.
 The TEST command extracts any XData associated with the entities to a JSON file.
-The ARX is uploaded as part of a custom package using the DesignAutomation API, and run as part of a custom activity.
+There is also another command called ‘TESTPOLY’ that creates the polysamp custom object.
+The ARX along with the object enablers and managed wrappers for polysamp custom object is uploaded as part of a custom package using the DesignAutomation API, and run as part of a custom activity.
+The object enablers and the respective managed wrappers for the polysamp custom object have been pre-built.
+Please refer to the ObjectARX sdk for the source code.

 ##2.
 AWS Lambdas